-- (a) The outturn position for treasury management activities for 2014/15. - (b) The points in paragraph 32 and that officers will investigate new investment opportunities for consideration by Cabinet and Council - (c) The proposed revised Counterparty Policy as described in Appendix 6.
+- (a) Note the outturn position for treasury management activities for 2014/15. - (b) Refer this report to the Governance, Audit, Risk Management and Standards Committee for review. - (c) Note the points in paragraph 32 and that officers will investigate new investment opportunities for consideration by Cabinet and Council - (d) Recommend to Council the proposed revised Counterparty Policy as described in Appendix 6.

-Reasons
+Reasons:

-- (a) To promote effective financial management and comply with the Local Authorities (Capital Finance and Accounting) Regulations 2003 and other relevant guidance. - (b) The Committee is responsible for ensuring effective scrutiny of the Treasury Management Strategy and associated strategies and policies.
+- (a) To promote effective financial management and comply with the Local Authorities (Capital Finance and Accounting) Regulations 2003 and other relevant guidance. - (b) To keep Cabinet Members informed of treasury management activities and performance.